mnnkhndlwl/kharido/README.md

 - **Backend**: Services will automatically restart when you make changes (using nodemon)
 - **Frontend**: Metro bundler supports hot reloading
 - **Database**: Make sure MongoDB is running if not using Docker
+- **RabbitMQ**: Used for inter-service communication.
+CloudAMQP provides a free tier for development
 - **API Testing**: Use tools like Postman to test backend endpoints

 ### Common Issues & Solutions